Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Dualizability of the unit inclusion

 \subsubsection{Definition and coherence}

-We show that the notion of bimodules induced by functors behaves as expected in $BrTens$.
-Namely, the Morita category, whose morphisms are bimodules, extends the category whose morphisms are functors. \begin{mydef} Let $\AA$ and $\BB$ be two objects of $BrTens$.
+We show that the notion of bimodules induced by functors behaves as expected in $\BrTens$.
+Namely, the Morita category, whose morphisms are bimodules, extends the category whose morphisms are functors. \begin{mydef} Let $\AA$ and $\BB$ be two objects of $\BrTens$.
 A braided monoidal functor $F:\AA \to \BB$ induces an $\AA$-$\BB$-central algebra $\AA_F$ which is given by $\BB$ as a monoidal category on which $\AA$ acts on the top using $F(-)\otimes-$ and $\BB$ acts on the bottom using $-\otimes-$.
-More formally its structure of $\AA$-$\BB$-central algebra is given by: $ $ where $\sigma$ is the braiding in $\BB$.
-It is braided monoidal because $F$ is braided monoidal.\\ It also induces a $\BB$-$\AA$-central algebra $\overline{\AA}_F$ which is also given by $\BB$ as a monoidal category on which $\AA$ acts on the bottom using $-\otimes F(-)$ and $\BB$ acts on the top using $-\otimes-$.\\ When the functor $F$ is understood, we may write ${}_\AA\BB_\BB$ for $\AA_F$ and ${}_\BB\BB_\AA$ for $\overline{\AA}_F$ \end{mydef}
+More formally its structure of $\AA$-$\BB$-central algebra is given by: where $\sigma$ is the braiding in $\BB$.
+It is braided monoidal because $F$ is braided monoidal.